 During the ninth of her 18 different appearances to Bernadette that year, our Lady of Lourdes, as Mary became known in association with these events, had the girl dig up a spring of water where none had been found before.
 The water flowing from this spring, although pure, did not have any extraordinary scientific or medical properties.
-It has nonetheless been the source of countless miraculous cures for 150 years!
+It has nonetheless been the source of countless miraculous cures for over 150 years!

-Our Lady requested in her 13th appearance that the priests in the region process to the grotto and that a chapel be built there.
+Our Lady requested in her 13th appearance that the priests in the region proceed to the grotto and that a chapel be built there.
 Fr.
-Peyramale, the parish priest of Lourdes asked Bernadette name of the lady who was giving her this request.
+Peyramale, the parish priest of Lourdes asked Bernadette the name of the lady who was giving her this request.
 He was thoroughly convinced as to its authenticity when the girl told him three weeks later, after the 16th apparition, that our Lady had told her “I am the Immaculate Conception.”